robin-rpr/latencymon/README.md

-# LatencyMon
+# LatencyMON

-Monitor and compare latencies measured from [RIPE Atlas](https://atlas.ripe.net) in realtime.
+Monitor and compare latencies measured from [RIPE Atlas](https://atlas.ripe.net) in real-time.

+## Introduction

 To learn more about LatencyMON and how it can help you monitor and compare latencies in real-time, be sure to check out the official RIPE Labs Article at https://labs.ripe.net/Members/massimo_candela/new-ripe-atlas-tool-latencymon.
 This page provides detailed information about how to use LatencyMON and how to embed it in your own webpage.